nevanscott/happybaby/_src/help.md

 -----------

 We need cars and drivers to move crews and equipment.
 If you're not available to drive but have a car we can use, [let's talk](mailto:rubenstein@therumpus.net).
 We also need a truck, a passenger van, and secured overnight parking.

+We also have to fly some people here, so if you have airline miles you're willing to donate, that would be amazing.
+You don't have to donate a full ticket.
+Maybe you've just got a thousand miles laying around you know you're never going to use because you don't even like that airline.
+We can take those off your hands.
+That would save us big time.